Research catalogue

 Beyond Adoption: Intensity and Integration as the Missing Link in Firm-Level AI Impact

-A response to Yotzov et al.'s firm-level AI impact research, arguing that adoption rates are the wrong unit of analysis.
-What matters is intensity of use and depth of integration — the same distinction between access and agency that runs through the broader research agenda.
+Argues that adoption rates are the wrong unit of analysis.
+What matters is intensity of use and depth of integration: the organizational version of the access-agency distinction.

 Foresight, Strategy & Geopolitics